I’m going to let you into a little secret, ok? Lagunas de Chacahua, Oaxaca. That’s it, that’s the secret.

 Where to eat and drink

-The prices aren’t too dissimilar to other places along the Oaxaca coast despite the remote location.
+Prices are pretty similar to other places along the Oaxaca coast despite the remote location.
 But, the island is reliant on food deliveries once or twice a week.
 This does mean that once somewhere is out of something, it can be a few days before it’s on the menu again.

 Additionally, pretty much all the restaurants double up as bars serving beers and/or cocktails.
 Plus, there’s also a small shop in the town’s square that sells snacks, drinks (soft and alcoholic), food, cigarettes and other essentials at reasonable prices.